MiiguelM/calculator/README.md

 - ➗ Division (with division by zero protection)
 - 🔁 Continuous loop until the user exits
 - ❌ Invalid input handling (letters, symbols, etc.)
+- 🔗 Result carry-over — use the previous result as the first number of the next operation
+- 🔄 Reset option — clear the result and start fresh

 ---